Cairi-S/vegan-Glasgow/documentation/TESTING.md

 - Edit restaurant details and click the 'Cancel' button making sure that the user is redirected to their profile page and that the restaurant information remains unchanged.
 - Edit restaurant details and click 'Edit' ensuring the user is redirected to the all restaurants page page and the corresponding restaurant info has been updated.

+DELETE RESTAURANT - *ADMIN ONLY*

+- Check that clicking delete button on individual restaurant pages triggers the 'Delete Restaurant' modal. prompting the user to confirm that they want to delete that review.
+- Re-open the 'Delete' modal and click the 'x' and 'Close' buttons to ensure that the modal is closed and no action is taken.
+- Re-open the 'Delete' modal and click the 'Delete' button making sure the user is redirected back to the admin profile page.
+- Cross check in database that the restaurant has been deleted.
+- *PLEASE NOTE* it is intentional that reviews for the deleted restaurant remain in the database.
+Should the restaurant be re-added to the site, e.g. the restaurant re-opens after a brief spell of closure, the existing reviews will automatically be generated for the listing

 BUGS

 - *FOOTER* not sticky on bottom of page on iPad/iPad Pro - showing quite a lot of whitespace.